robusta-dev/robusta/docs/developer-guide/writing-playbooks.rst

 ------------------------
 Our above action needs a pod to run so the playbook takes a ``PodEvent``.

-Some actions need **change** to run - for example, a playbook that shows you a diff of what changed.
+Some actions are interested in **changes** and not just static resources - for example, a playbook that shows you a diff of what changed.
 These actions should take one of the ChangeEvent classes.
 For example, ``PodChangeEvent``

 .. code-block:: python